The essential first timer’s guide to Frankfurt

 My tip on the very best place to stay in Frankfurt is the Steigenberger Frankfurter Hof.
 This hotel is perfectly located within walking distance of everything you’ll want to see and do in Frankfurt, from the river and shops to the historic parts of town as well as the big buildings of the CBD.
 The hotel is historic, having been built way back in 1876 and offers a variety of rooms, from the modern right through to the classic.
 All the rooms are luxurious and comfortable, offering a really plush setting to relax at the end of each day.
 I really enjoyed my stay at the Steigenberger because it was luxurious, comfortable and in the ideal location to be the perfect base for my adventures.
 I definitely recommend it as a great place to stay on your first trip to Frankfurt.

 If you need a place to stay closer to the airport, possibly for your last or first night in Frankfurt, I’d recommend a stay at the New Century Hotel Offenbach.
-I spent one night here and found to be a real surprise packet.
-From the outside, the building is very underwhelming, then you step inside and find yourself in a modern, elegant paradise!
+I spent one night here and found it to be a real surprise packet.
+From the outside, the building is very underwhelming, then you step inside and find yourself in a modern, elegant paradise.
 The rooms are crisp, clean and cosy and there are some fantastic on-site restaurants as well as a great hotel bar too.

-Things to do
+Things to do in Frankfurt

-There are many wonderful things to see and do in Frankfurt, so make sure you pack as many as possible into your itinerary!
+There are many wonderful things to see and do in Frankfurt, so make sure you pack as many as possible into your itinerary.
 Here are a few ideas to get you started:

 Where to eat and must-try food

-The German’s sure know how to fill your belly with great food and drink.
-Don’t miss out on finding the best!
+The Germans sure know how to fill your belly with great food and drink.
+Don’t miss out on finding the best.
 Here are my tips on must-try food and drink and where to find good chow.

 What to pack